thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Still, for transformations between spaces of the same dimension - when this comparison is meaningful, a question arises: How much bigger or smaller does the space get?*

 That's the right question!
 Volume contraction or expansion is one of the main concern to Linear Algebra.
-How much contraction/expansion tells us about many things: whether the transformation flips the space around, or whether it is undo-able, etc.
+How much contraction/expansion tells us many things: whether the transformation flips the space around, or whether it is undo-able, etc.

 In the 1-dimensional case $\alpha x = y$, this factor is simply $\alpha$.
-If $\alpha = 0$, the transformation is impossible to be undone, i.e. find $x$ given $y = \alpha x = 0$.
+If $\alpha < 0$, the space is flipped, if $\alpha = 0$, the transformation is impossible to be undone, i.e. it is impossible to find $x$ given $y = \alpha x = 0$.

 *In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*

 We can do so by first setting the original box to have a volume of $1$, then compute the volume of the resulting box after transformation.
+In other words, find $X$:

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_find_det'> <div class='slider'></div></label>